 Sophomore College

 The course usually involves a week of on-campus learning and two weeks of field study somewhere in the West.
-Past courses have taken students to Utah and the Southwest, Washington and the Northwest, and Hawaii and the Pacific.
+Past courses have taken students to Utah and the Southwest, Washington, the Pacific Northwest and Oregon, Alaska, Montana, Arizona and Nevada, Wyoming, and Hawaii and the Pacific.

-Students interested in applying should join our mailing list.
+Students interested in applying should visit the Sophomore College website.

 Up Next